PJMantoss/project_tracking/Readme.md

-Project Tracking Intro Component is a simple static page designed with pure HTML and CSS.
+Project Tracking Intro Component is a responsive web page designed with pure HTML and CSS.

 Designer: PJ Mantoss